Armação dos Búzios: Climate

-Búzios has a tropical climate and temperatures in the southern hemisphere tend to vary between 30 °C during the months of November and February, and around 20 C from May to September.
+Armação dos Búzios has a tropical climate and temperatures in the southern hemisphere tend to vary between 30 °C during the months of November and February, and around 20 C from May to September.
 Ocean breezes are common all year round, but are more frequent and stronger during the winter.
 Most rainfall is seen in Jan, Feb, Mar, Nov and Dec.
-Buzios has dry periods in June and August.
+Armação dos Búzios has dry periods in June and August.

 Transportation

-Búzios is served by Umberto Modiano Airport which operates flights of general aviation.
+Armação dos Búzios is served by Umberto Modiano Airport which operates flights of general aviation.
 Also, Búzios is accessible by bus or car from Rio de Janeiro, situated about 170 km to the south.
 Travel time by car is typically around three hours, depending on traffic.
-There are several reputable bus companies that offer services between these two destinations, such as ¨In Búzios Tourismo Receptivo¨ which provides intercity transfers between Rio de Janeiro (airport, hotels, bus stations) and Búzios.
+There are several reputable bus companies that offer services between these two destinations which provides intercity transfers between Rio de Janeiro (airport, hotels, bus stations) and Búzios.

 Parking

 Public parking is available near major beaches such as Ferradura, Geribá, and João Fernandes, but spaces fill quickly in peak season.
-In high-traffic areas like Rua das Pedras and Orla Bardot, “Zona Azul” curbside parking uses time credits linked to the vehicle’s license plate.The rate is about R$4.90 per hour, payable by cash, card, or PIX.
+In high-traffic areas like Rua das Pedras and Orla Bardot, “Zona Azul” curbside parking uses time credits linked to the vehicle's license plate.The rate is about R$4.90 per hour, payable by cash, card, or PIX.
 Private lots (“estacionamento”) are common across Búzios and usually charge a daily fee that varies by location and season, roughly R$20 in low season to R$50 in high season, and are typically close to main destinations.